pablo-iglesias/Microservice-POC/features.md

 			*   In memory SQLite support
 		*   Support for **MySQL**
 		*   Support for **MongoDB** (NoSQL)
-		*   Possibility to add more relational databases
-		*   Possibility to add new data sources, also non-relational and NoSQL
+		*   Architecture is prepared to add new data sources, relational or NoSQL
 		*   Retrieve configuration from environment vars
 	*   Templating engine abstraction layer (package core.templating)
 		*   Basic native template parser
 		*   Support for **JTwig** templating engine
-		*   Possibility to add new templating engines
+		*   Architecture is prepared to add new templating engines
 *   Adapter (package adapter)
 	*   Application controller
 		*   Application is able to create new sessions through user login